 In the course of the ELPIDA project, we conducted a literature review with an aim to record the existing situation in terms of parent support and education in the participating countries - namely Norway, Denmark, Germany and Greece, as well as an overview of Europe as a whole through the European Parent Association that participates in this project and has many years of experience in this field on an international level.
-We, therefore, collected short national reports by each partner country describing what is available to parents of PWID in terms of training and support, how this is provided and by whom (see Appendix 1).
-In addition to the national framework provided by each partner, we have used a range of other resources such as expert interviews, literature reviews, and information from international networks to get a better and fuller picture (see Appendix 1).
+We, therefore, collected short national reports by each partner country describing what is available to parents of PWID in terms of training and support, how this is provided and by whom (see Annex 1).
+In addition to the national framework provided by each partner, we have used a range of other resources such as expert interviews, literature reviews, and information from international networks to get a better and fuller picture.
 Although our recording was not a generalized study of the national and European framework for the education of parents of people with intellectual disabilities, it is of particular interest as it leads to a series of findings.
 The most important finding is the necessity of developing parent education programmes.
 The lack of sufficient parent education available reinforces the need to implement this project.

 As evident from the reports on the national and European frameworks, despite the fact that, over the last 40 years, a lot of work has been done in terms of education of people with disability as well as the education of professionals, parent education and support has not been equally developed.
 This is particularly interesting when we take into consideration that in all participating countries it is noted that parents are the main people claiming their children's rights and that the education and support systems for people with disability have mainly been based on parent association initiatives.
-More specifically, in Europe, as well as in other parts of the world, the efforts for the social inclusion of people with disability have begun in the second half of the 20th century, having parent associations leading the fight for defending their children's rights.
-Even today, in most countries, it is the parental movement that leads the implementation of actions for people with disability and in some cases acts as a pressure group in order to bring changes and safeguard the rights of people with disability.